Samsung/tizen-docs/docs/application/web/guides/cordova/devicemotion.md

 # Device Motions

-## Dependencies

-- Tizen 3.0 and Higher for Mobile
-- Tizen 3.0 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

-You can access the [acceleration values](./cordova/devicemotion-w.md#values) from the device accelerometer.
+You can access the [acceleration values](#acceleration-values) from the device accelerometer.

 The Device Motion API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen Emulators.